marcioluiz/codegenies/README.en_US.md

 - Python 3.11 (Tested with Python 3.11.9)
 - Conda or Miniconda installed
-- LLM agents installed locally with Ollama (Codegemma, Mistral, Llama-3)
+- SLM agents installed locally with Ollama (Codegemma, Mistral, Llama-3)
+- Framework [Langchain](https://github.com/langchain-ai/langchain) to execute prompts on the SLMs when traversing the task graph created with the [Langgraph](https://github.com/langchain-) extension ai/langgraph)

 ## Project Configuration